ricardorqr/terraform/test-jenkins/README.md

 - Kubernetes Client API
 - GitHub Integration

-## 6. Add the Kubernetes context
+## 7. Add the Kubernetes context

 To add the Kubernetes context, SHH the Jenkins server and run.
+You can find the URL in the

 ```shell
 cat .kube/config